 EVENT BICYCLE PARKING

-Triathlon-style temporary bicycle parking Event bicycle parking should be located next to the main entrance to the event, and possibly other entrances.
+Event bicycle parking should be located next to the main entrance to the event, and possibly other entrances.
 It should be placed where it can gain the most passive surveillance.

 Event organisers have three bicycle parking options: